 Not that long ago, if you wanted to keep your restaurant's customers happy, you just had to cook good food and serve it well.
-Now, however, up to two-thirds of your customers would prefer to patronize restaurants with eco-friendly practices.
-They're even willing to spend more to support an environmentally-friendly restaurant.
+Now, however, up to two-thirds of your customers would prefer to patronize restaurants with environmentally conscious practices.
+They're even willing to spend more to support an eco--friendly restaurant.

 In a world in which even major fast-food chains are instituting eco-friendly programs, it's no surprise that all sorts of restaurants are following suit.
 By adopting similar practices regarding energy use, waste management, and food sourcing, you can make a declaration to your Millennial and Gen Z customers that you care about the environment as much as they do.
 Take a look at some top eco-friendly practices you can put into action today.